 Use the following tips to ensure your company gets the most out of content marketing.

 Your content doesn’t have to be super long or super in-depth.
 It has to be just one thing: actionable.
-Many marketers think that all content published by a company should be a deep think piece; a thoroughly researched white paper or something of the like.
+Many marketers think that all content published by a new company should be a deep think piece; a thoroughly researched white paper or something of the like.
 I encourage B2B SaaS startups to think about content marketing in a different way.

 How can you use free content to actually help your prospect?
 Consider the following: